 Credit risk arising on derivatives depended on whether the derivative was exchange traded or over the counter (OTC).
 OTC derivative contracts are not guaranteed by any regulated exchange and therefore the Plan was subject to risk of failure of the counterparty.
-The credit risk for OTC derivatives was reduced by collateral arrangements.
+The credit risk for OTC derivatives was reduced by collateral arrangements as disclosed in note 16.
 Credit risk on repurchase agreements was mitigated through collateral agreements as disclosed in note 17.